-Artistic and cultural educational institutions: These institutions are normally the first place where young artists and creatives start their careers.
-This training will be useful both for their working

-- career in the institution as well as to encourage and support their own projects. - Fine arts academies: in Italy many artistic or creative educational programs lack entrepreneurial training.
+- Artistic and cultural educational institutions: These institutions are normally the first place where young artists and creatives start their careers.
+This training will be useful both for their working career in the institution as well as to encourage and support their own projects. - Fine arts academies: in Italy many artistic or creative educational programs lack entrepreneurial training.
 The course could be easily implemented as a curricular or extracurricular activity and provide students with the basic without tackling a full-length university course on the subject. - Training agencies: training agencies are often required to provide basic entrepreneurial courses that can be done in a limited amount of time and aimed at a very diverse public.
-This course could be the perfect fit for this kind of scenario. - Cultural start-ups: Start-ups who are joining the sector can use this course to educate their staff or gain knowledge without the cost of purchasing a course from a training agency or enrol in a longer educational program. - Cooperatives: Education and training becoming are an important of the part development of Italian cooperatives.
-The course will cooperatives help working in the cultural sector to take the next-step in managing cultural projects.
+This course could be the perfect fit for this kind of scenario. - Cultural start-ups: Start-ups who are joining the sector can use this course to educate their staff or gain knowledge without the cost of purchasing a course from a training agency or enrol in a longer educational program. - Cooperatives: Education and training are becoming an important part of the development of Italian cooperatives.
+The course will help cooperatives who are working in the cultural sector to take the next-step in managing cultural projects.